 The Irish Civil Service recruitment process can vary depending on the department, but it typically takes several weeks to a few months.
 You will be notified of the timeline after applying, and you should ensure that you're available for any assessments or interviews.

-The recruitment process for HEO positions can be competitive, as these roles are highly sought after due to the benefits, career progression, and job security they offer.
-Candidates who have strong qualifications, relevant experience, and demonstrated leadership skills will have a better chance of success.
-Due to the competitive nature, though, preparing well for the online tests is paramount so you have the best chance of success.
+The HEO promotion competition is highly competitive, as these roles are sought after for their responsibility, career progression, and job security.
+Eligible civil servants with strong experience, relevant skills, and demonstrated leadership will have a better chance of success.
+Given the competition, preparing well for the online tests is essential.

 As a Higher Executive Officer, you'll likely work in a variety of government departments, agencies, or public sector organisations.
 These could include: